Finite temperature detection of quantum critical points via internal quantum teleportation: Discussion

-For instance, using superconducting qubits to realize a spin chain, it is already possible to experimentally prepare tens of spins simultaneously with coherence times around $100 \mu s$.
+Furthermore, using superconducting qubits to realize a spin chain, it is already possible to experimentally prepare tens of spins simultaneously with coherence times around $100 \mu s$.
 Also, single and two-qubit gates in this platform can be implemented within $10 ns$ to $100 ns$, leading to the execution of $10^3$ to $10^4$ gates per coherence time \cite{gam17}.
 We can also implement spin chains experimentally using quantum dots and wells.
 For quantum wells built with GaAs, at room temperature the relaxation time is of the order of a few nanoseconds \cite{ohn99}.
 And for GaAs quantum dots, the relaxation time for a qubit is about 50 $\mu s$ at $T\approx 20 mK$ \cite{han03} while for arrays of Ge/Si quantum dots we have a relaxation time of about $10 \mu s$ at $T \approx 5K$ \cite{zin10}.
 These facts, together with the fact that in silicon quantum dots at $T \approx 1K$ we can implement single and two-qubit gates in less than $100 ns$ \cite{pet22}, imply that at low temperatures ($\approx 1 K$) and for silicon quantum dots it is possible to execute one hundred or so gates before the spin chain thermalizes.
-This number of gates is at least one order of magnitude more than what we need to implement the present proposal, where only a few gates (less than ten) is needed at a given run of the teleportation protocol.
+This number of gates is at least one order of magnitude more than what we need to implement the present proposal, where only a few gates (fewer than ten) are needed at a given run of the teleportation protocol.\footnote{The quantum circuit representing all the steps of the teleportation protocol can be seen in Ref. \cite{nie00} while a review on thermalization is given in Ref. \cite{mor18}.
+See also Ref. \cite{pek23} for a quantum circuit realization of a heat bath in solid quantum systems.
+Furthermore, with the advent of a quantum computer, it will be possible to efficiently simulate and even prepare thermal states \cite{bra20,sag21,bra23,wan23}, which in turn can be used to implement the present QCP detection strategy.}

+Note that the time span to execute all the steps of the teleportation protocol plus Bob's measurement of the teleported qubit should not exceed the ``relaxation time'' of the spin chain.
+That is, all the steps should be performed before the spin chain returns to its equilibrium state with the heat bath.
+This equilibration time depends on the system's Hamiltonian, its initial state, and how it interacts with the heat bath.
+Its theoretical computation is very challenging, lying beyond the scope of the present work.
+Experimentally, it can be determined by perturbing the system appropriately using the above gates and measuring how long it takes to return to its equilibrium state.